AEDC celebrates 70th anniversary June 26

-Members of the community are invited to help the men and women of the Arnold Engineering Development Complex celebrate the organization's 70th anniversary.
+Members of the community are invited to help the men and women of the Arnold Engineering Development Complex celebrate the organization's 70th anniversary next month.

 The "Hap Arnold Day" 70th Anniversary Celebration will take place at Arnold Air Force Base, where AEDC is headquartered, on June 26 from noon to 4 p.m.